lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

 2. Select your desired Point Light Volume `Type`.
 It can be: `Point Light`, `Spot Light`, `Area Light`

+> [!IMPORTANT]
-   > ⚠️ Note: Point and Spot Lights are the cheapest.
+>  Point and Spot Lights are the cheapest.
 Area light can be ~8 times less performant than other light types, so use it only if you need a movable and scalable in runtime soft box, or if you really want to save memory.
 Otherwise, it's more performant to bake a regular Light Volume in a shape of an area light.

 3. In most of the cases you need to leave the `Shape` value as `Parametric` - it's the cheapest and the most useful mode.
 But if you want to project a light **cookie** (point light volume) or a **cubemap** (spot light volume), select `Custom` shape.